cookies-xor-cream/HugoTest/content/posts/poetry/casual-racism.md

 ---

 He's out here playing 'conjure slurs',
-With his dart-set and a map,
+with his dart-set and a map,
-And he can't quite rest until he's cursed,
+and he can't rest until he's cursed,
-And he's made her feel like crap.
+and he's made her feel like crap.

 But he cauterized the damage caused,
-When the wounds he stuck had lit aflame,
+when the wounds he stuck had lit aflame,
-And he couldn't help but take a pause,
+and couldn't help but take a pause,
-And find a second cause to place the blame.
+and find a second cause to place the blame.

 And I can't complain, I should (I shouldn't quite try to) do,
-But I'm burnt out whole, gone through and through,
+but I'm burnt out whole, gone through and through,
-And found myself both spineless and askew.
+and found myself both spineless and askew.

 I wish that I could split the assault
 and the battery with you.

-But part of me is happy, I'm the one at bay:
+But part of me is happy that I'm the one at bay:
-But I must watch you brave abusive words,
+but I must watch you brave abusive words,
-On colour, gender, and all that he can say,
+on colour, gender, and all that he can say.

 And not a single quanta of any of it

-Is anything remotely close to curt.
+is anything remotely close to curt.

-Well I', hiding behind the backlit droning,
+Well I'm hiding behind the backlit droning,
-Of PDFs clung my screen groaning,
+of PDFs on my screen groaning,
-There sleeps seas of words in eyeless scrolling,
+there sleeps seas of words in eyeless scrolling,
-That I won't ever see or come to read, I'm holing.
+that I won't ever see or come to read, I'm holing.

 Then pastel dresses on crimson shoes?
-They won't pair too well, I'll pass the truth,
+they won't pair too well, I'll pass the truth,
-Give "thumbs down"s as they are due,
+give *"thumbs down"*s as they are due,
-Or in honesty, maybe a measure overdue.
+or in honesty, maybe a measure overdue.

 Coz I'm zoning out, I'm slipping through,
-Past the double glazed frosted windowsides,
+past the double glazed frosted windowsides,
-And forgetting to rate the rosy boots,
+and forgetting to rate the rosy boots,
-That meet each eye as they glide right through.
+that meet each eye as they glide right through.

 Now some random woman's siting there,
-And I don't know her name 'least twice as hard,
+and I don't know her name 'least twice as hard,
-And it's tenfold worse than an empty chair,
+and it's tenfold worse than an empty chair,
-And I'm bored but I guess that that's a start?
+and I'm bored but I guess that that's a start?

 When she left it all got harder.
-But we're under autoignition temp,
+And we're under autoignition temp,
-And flashpoint can't make a self starter,
+but flashpoint can't make a self starter,
-I'll bite the dust, and then the bullet harder.
+I'll bite the dust, then the bullet harder.

 And find hollowpoint rounds,
 Will make the winter blare
 These unpleasant sounds,
 They'll let the summer slither hither,
 They'll let the cold air die and wither.